ant-media/Plugins/HLSMergerPlugin/README.md

    For example in [hls.js](https://hlsjs.video-dev.org/demo/):
    1. Copy the master file URL into URL field as in the image.
    2. Click "Apply" button.
 Player should start to play your stream.
    3. Click "Audio-tracks" button.
-Yous should see available resolutions below.
+You should see available audio tracks below the player.
    4. Choose any audio track to listen.

    ![multi-audio-hls](multi-audio-hls.png)